dadahcr2/reference/_posts/2026-05-26-Rerolling for-legendary-parts.md

 **1. Using rerolls in the hope of getting legendary parts**

 Legendary parts are the most difficult to obtain.
-Therefore the question is how best to use rerolls to onbtain legendary parts from chests that do not initially have legendaries on opening.
+Therefore the question is how best to use rerolls to obtain legendary parts from chests that do not initially have legendaries on opening.

 A few observations assuming that the chance of ontaining legendaries is the same as that for opening a chest:
 - The cost of obtainjg legendaries by rerolling Common Chests is very high:  9x or more of that from other chests!